China landslide: Desperate search for survivors continues

 Story highlights

-- At least 24 bodies have been pulled from the rubble since Saturday
+- 10 bodies have been pulled from the rubble, 15 people thought dead found safe

 Dozens of homes were buried when the landslide hit Xinmo village in Mao County, Aba Prefecture Saturday morning.

+According to the Mao County Government Press Office 10 bodies had been recovered since the beginning of the rescue operation on Saturday.
+The local government told CNN 93 people were still unaccounted for and 15 people thought to have died had been subsequently found safe.

-The missing range from an 80-year-old man to a girl aged just two and a half, according to a list released by Aba Prefecture's government, state-run Xinhua news agency reported.
+Those earlier reported missing range from an 80-year-old man to a girl aged just two and a half, according to a list released by Aba Prefecture's government, state-run Xinhua news agency reported.

 Rescuers using life-detection equipment worked through the night to try to locate survivors, state news outlets reported Sunday, citing emergency officials.
-At least 24 bodies have been recovered, the state-run People's Daily newspaper said.

 More than 2,500 professional search and rescue workers are operating at the scene, Sichuan provincial television reported.